munger1985/OCI-Auto-Scripts/README.md

-# OCI-Auto-Scripts
+# Disclaimer

-This repo is for collecting scripts when you use Oracle Cloud Infrastructure (OCI), especially when you need to operate mutliple resources at once.
+This repo is for collecting scripts when you use Oracle Cloud Infrastructure (OCI), especially when you need to operate mutliple resources at once or automatically.

 The script could be writen based on OCI CLI command, or python/C#/Java code based on OCI SDK.
+For the record, those tools and code are all for reference, please test it and fit in your environment.

 # Prerequisites